RomanW05/ecommerce/README.md

 ### Live demo
 You can view a live demo of our ecommerce store at [TBD](TBD).

 ### Design tools
 We used Figma for our design work.
-You can view our design files on [Figma](https://www.figma.com/community/file/966016571279781800).
-Credit to @waverlylab for the creation of such wireframe
+You can view our design files on [Figma](https://www.figma.com/community/file/966016571279781800)

-### Technologies
-We need a database like postgres, a data bus like kafka, an API like FastAPI